mgechev/revive/RULES_DESCRIPTIONS.md

 ## function-result-limit

 _Description_: Functions returning too many results can be hard to understand/use.
-This rule warns on functions returning more than a, configured, maximum number of values.
+This rule warns on functions returning more than a configured, maximum number of values.

 _Configuration_: (int) the maximum allowed return values